Levi’s Beehive

 Roles and responsibilities:

-Cooking for groups, Childcare, Cleaning, Gardening or crop cultivation, Farm animal care, Grant-writing, Group facilitation
+Childcare, Cleaning, Cooking for groups, Farm animal care, Gardening or crop cultivation, Grant-writing, Group facilitation

 Experience or schooling: